piotrpolak/mp3rename/README.md

  * `--verbose`                     Displays extra debug information
  * `--very-verbose`                Displays basic id3 tags for each file
  * `--very-very-verbose`           Displays full id3 tags for each file
- * `--dry-run`                     Only displays operations, does not rename anything.
+ * `--dry-run`                     Only displays operations, does not rename anything
  * `--skip-files`                  Skips renaming files.
  * `--skip-directories`            Skips renaming directories.

 ## Directory and file naming conventions

 The naming convention for directories is `ARTIST - YEAR - ALBUM`, for files `TRACKNO TITLE`.
 TRACKNO is automatically prepended with 0 for track number less than 10.

+Add a `.mp3` file inside any directory to to prevent it and its contents from being renamed.
+This might be useful if the ID3 tags are broken or missing.